 Sumo has a four-level pricing tier, which is beneficial for deciding what works for your business.

 Pros: No coding experience needed to utilize their tools

 Cons: You must have a paid plan to remove Sumo branding

 Aweber has been helping its customers create and send e-newsletters since 1998.
-With 20 years experience, Aweber knows what it takes to help you grow your audience.
+With 20 years of experience, Aweber knows what it takes to help you grow your audience.
 Their core values have guided them along the way and continue to be the backbone of the company.
-With over 700 e-newsletter templates, Aweber’s offering surpasses their competitors big time.
+With over 700 e-newsletter templates, Aweber’s offering surpasses its competitors big time.

 Pros: Pricing comparable or cheaper than competitors

 Just because you work for yourself as a freelancer, doesn’t mean you have to do all the work all the time.